-1990s 2000-2004 2005-2009 2010-2014 2015-2019 2020-2021 1993 Thoughtworks was founded.
-1999 Guo Xiao and Dr. Rebecca Parsons joined Thoughtworks.
+1990s 2000-2004 2005-2009 2010-2014 2015-2019 2020-2021 193 noughtworks was unded.
+199 uo Xiao and r.
+Rebecca Parsons ined Thoughtworks.
 2000 Opened first offices in Australia and the United Kingdom.
 Led the industry in adopting a distributed agile development approach.
 2001 Opened first offices in India and Canada.
 A 27-year-old Guo Xiao is featured in The Economist as an early adopter of Extreme Programming (XP), an agile software development framework.
 Manifesto for Agile Software Development is published (co-authored by our Chief Scientist Martin Fowler).
 Released CruiseControl open source software.
 2004 Opened first offices in China.
+Selenium, the leading web application testing framework today, is developed based on work started internally at Thoughtworks.
 2005 Established Thoughtworks University.
 2009 Opened first offices in Brazil.
 Surpassed 1,000 Thoughtworkers.
 2010 Opened first offices in Germany.
 Published Continuous Delivery: Reliable Software Releases through Build, Test, and Deployment Automation.
-Published first edition of Thoughtworks Technology Radar, tracking the new developments in technology across techniques, tools, platforms, languages and frameworks.
-2012 Opened first offices in Singapore.
-Started building Bahmul.
-2013 Opened first offices in Ecuador.
-2014 Opened first offices in Italy.
-2015 Collaborated with Save the Children in the fight against Ebola, including developing an open-source and adaptable electronic medical record system that was used in Sierra Leone.
+Published first edition of Thoughtworks Technology Radar, tracking the new developments in technology across technology 2015 Collaborated with Save the Children in the fight against Ebola, including developing an open-source and adaptable electronic medical record system that was used in Sierra Leone.
 Published Building Microservices.
 2016 Opened first offices in Spain and Chile.
 First awarded the winner of the AnitaB.org Institute's Top Companies for Women Technologists, Winning again in 2017 and 2018, and recognized as a leader in 2019 and 2020.
 2017 The Apax Funds acquired Thoughtworks.
-Surpassed \$500mm In annual revenues.
-2020 Named strong performer in digital product development by Forrester Research Inc. Committed to the Valuable 500, the global movement puttin disability on the busines leadership agenda.
+Surpassed \$500mm 1 in annual revenues.
+2018 Awarded Dalmier Supplier of the Year for Innovation for 2017.
+Surpassed \$,000 Thoughtworkers.
+2020 Named strong performer in digital product development by Forrester Research Inc. Committed to the Valuable 500, the global movement putting disability on the busines leadership agenda.
 Awarded IT Vendor of the Year 2020 at the UK IT Industry Awards.
-2021 Added GIC, Siemens AG Fidelity Management an Research LLC, Mubadal Investment Company, Whale Rock and Neuberger Berman as new Investors.
+2021 Added GIC, Siemens AG Fidelity Management an Research LLC, Mubadali Investment Company, Whale Rock and Neuberger Berman as new investors.
 Acquired Gemini and Fourkind.
-Selenium, the leading web application testing framework today, is developed based on work started internally at Thoughtworks.
-Published the seminal article Microservices .
-Surpassed \$300mm In annual revenues and 3,000 Thoughtworkers .
-2018 Awarded Daimler Supplier of the Year for Innovation for 2017.
-Surpassed 5,000 Thoughtworkers.
-Company surpassed 500 Thoughtworkers.
+5 500 Thoughtworkers.
 2019 Published The Digital Transformation Game Plan: 34 Tenets for Masterfully Merging Technology and Business and How to Move Beyond a Monolithic Data Lake to a Distributed Data Mesh, introducing a radical new paradigm a radical new paradigm for data platforms that can enable enterprises to realize value from their data investments.
-Surpassed \$700mm in annual revenues.
+Surpassed \$700mm1 in annual revenues.